Architecture

 Key characteristics:

-• Validates protobuf payloads before publishing
+• Validates protobuf payloads before publish

 Environment Variables: